barnesk9/Interview-Problems/README.md

 Submit your results to `join-us@thinktopic.com` as a .tar.gz.
 This submission should include:
   - The entire project in a directory
-  - An additional directory titled `docs`
+  - An additional directory titled `docs` and include the following in that directory:
+    - Relevant screen-shots of the project in action
-  - Your resume or CV as well a project write up.
-The write up should include
+    - Your resume or CV
+    - A project write up that includes the following:
       + What you've done
       + How you may improve your solution
       + Any relevant documentation that you feel would be helpful as if you were handing off the project to someone else to work on in the future.
       + Your background and familiarity with the technologies used
       + Your feedback - was this fun, could it be better?